Continued fractions over non-Euclidean imaginary quadratic rings: A Continued Fraction Algorithm

-\tabcolsep{0.22cm} We end with a remark on the last two continuants, $q_9=39-45\tau$ and $q_{10}=14-45\tau$.
-Here $|q_9|^2=11916$ and $|q_{10}|^2=11716$.
+\tabcolsep{0.22cm} Observe that the last two continuants satisfy $|q_9|^2=11916$ and $|q_{10}|^2=11716$.
 For classical continued fractions and Hurwitz' algorithm over the Euclidean rings, continuant magnitudes increase monotonically.
-As shown by $q_9$ and $q_{10}$, this fails in general.
-But Theorem \ref{thm:growq} asserts that the failure is bounded by a constant depending only on $\cO$.
+This fails in general.
+But Theorem \ref{thm:growq} asserts that the degree to which continuant monotonicity fails is bounded by a constant depending only on $B$ and $\eps$.